 What do I do if my Delaware County home has already been sold at a tax sale?

 The owner of an occupied residence may assert his right of redemption and reclaim ownership of his home.
 The homeowner must, within 90 days of the tax sale, pay all back taxes and must pay back the winning bidder.
 This right of redemption only applies to tax sales.
 The right of redemption does not apply to mortgage foreclosure sheriff’s sales.
-Call our foreclosure lawyer and sheriff sale attorney for a free initial consultation.
+Call our foreclosure lawyer in Delaware County PA for a free initial consultation.

 Foreclosure Lawyer: What is the timeline from missed mortgage payments to Sheriff’s sale?